lbke/research/auth.md

  Remix, Blitz, Redwood...

  ### Remix

-The "Jokes" tutorial includes an example.
+The "Jokes" tutorial includes an authentication example with detailed explanations of the auth flow.

+- The token is hashed using a secret variable.
+It contains the user id.
+- The server checks the use
+-
  - https://remix.run/docs/en/v1/tutorials/jokes#authentication

 ## Resources